oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

-As an alternative to exact redirect URI matching, the AS could also authenticate clients, e.g., using [@!I-D.ietf-oauth-jwsreq].
+As an alternative to exact redirect URI matching, the AS could also authenticate clients, e.g., using [@I-D.ietf-oauth-jwsreq].

 ## Credential Leakage via Referrer Headers {#credential_leakage_referrer}